-"Type S water" means all waters,, within their bankfull width, as inventoried as "shorelines of the state" under Chapter 90.58 RCW and the rules promulgated pursuant to Chapter 90.58 RCW including periodically inundated areas of their associated wetlands.
-As of [insert effective date of ordinance], the only known Type S waters are Lower Kelsey Creek and Mercer Slough.
+1. "Type S water" means all waters,, within their bankfull width, as inventoried as "shorelines of the state" under Chapter 90.58 RCW and the rules promulgated pursuant to Chapter 90.58 RCW including periodically inundated areas of their associated wetlands.
+As of May 21, 2018, the only known Type S waters are Lower Kelsey Creek and Mercer Slough.